Automattic/wp-calypso/docs/new-component-checklist.md

 # New Component Checklist

-Component QA is used whenever someone wants to merge a new component to the system.
-The steps below are from Nathan Curtis’ [Component QA article](https://medium.com/eightshapes-llc/component-qa-in-design-systems-b18cb4decb9c) and work more as a guideline.
+This checklist is used whenever someone wants to merge a new component to the system.
+The steps below are edited from Nathan Curtis’ [Component QA article](https://medium.com/eightshapes-llc/component-qa-in-design-systems-b18cb4decb9c).

 ## Visual Quality